MicrosoftDocs/memdocs/sccm/develop/core/servers/manage/how-to-determine-advertisement-status.md

 ms.collection: M365-identity-device-management
 ---
 # How to Determine Advertisement Status
-To determine advertisement status in System Center Configuration Manager, you can use the queries described in this section.
+To determine advertisement status in Configuration Manager, you can use the queries described in this section.

 > [!NOTE]
 >  These queries query the status messages directly and might take some time to complete because there can be many status messages.